docusign/code-examples-java/README.md

 ### Installation steps for JWT Grant authentication

 **Note:** If you downloaded this code using [Quickstart](https://developers.docusign.com/docs/esign-rest-api/quickstart/) from the DocuSign Developer Center, skip step 4 as it was automatically performed for you.
-Also, in order to select JSON Web Token authentication in the launcher, in src/main/resources/application.json, change `quickstart` to `false`.
+Also, in order to select JSON Web Token authentication in the launcher, in src/main/resources/application.json, change the `quickstart` setting to `false`.

 1. Extract the Quickstart ZIP file or download or clone the code-examples-java repository.
-1. In your command-line environment, switch to the folder:
-   `cd <Quickstart folder>` or `cd code-examples-java`
+1. In your command-line environment, switch to the folder: `cd <Quickstart folder>` or `cd code-examples-java`
 1. Package the code: `mvn package`
 1. To configure the launcher for [JWT Grant](https://developers.docusign.com/platform/auth/jwt/) authentication, create a copy of the file src/main/resources/application.example.json and save the copy as src/main/resources/application.json.
    1. Add your API Username.
 On the [Apps and Keys](https://admindemo.docusign.com/authenticate?goTo=apiIntegratorKey) page, under **My Account Information**, copy the **API Username** GUID and save it in application.json as your `DS_TARGET_ACCOUNT_ID` and as your `jwt.grant.client.impersonated-user-guid`.
    1. Add your integration key.
-On the [Apps and Keys](https://admindemo.docusign.com/authenticate?goTo=apiIntegratorKey) page, under **Apps and Integration Keys**, choose the app to use, then select **Actions** > **Edit**.
+On the [Apps and Keys](https://admindemo.docusign.com/authenticate?goTo=apiIntegratorKey) page, under **Apps and Integration Keys**, choose the app to use, then select **Actions > Edit**.
 Under **General Info**, copy the **Integration Key** GUID and save it in application.json as your `jwt.grant.client.client-id`.
    1. Generate an RSA key pair, if you don’t already have one.
 Under **Authentication**, select **+ GENERATE RSA**.
-Copy the private key and save it in a new file named src/main/resources/private.key.
+Copy the private key, and save it in a new file named src/main/resources/private.key.
    1. Add the launcher’s redirect URI.
 Under **Additional settings**, select **+ ADD URI**, and set a redirect URI of http://localhost:8080/login&type=jwt.
 Select **SAVE**.
    1. Set a name and email address for the signer.
 In application.json, save an email address as `DS_SIGNER_EMAIL` and a name as `DS_SIGNER_NAME`.
 **Note:** Protect your personal information.
 Please make sure that application.json will not be stored in your source code repository.